 Step 3: Meet our housing coordinator

-The housing coordinator will invite you to see an Alice House unit.
+The housing coordinator will invite you to come in and discuss your housing needs.
 At this time you can learn about the rules for living at an Alice House unit.
-For instance, you must keep the location a secret from your ex-partner.
-You will also have the chance to talk to the executive director during this meeting.
+For instance, you must keep the location confidential.
+At this meeting you may also meet the executive director and you can ask further questions.

 Step 4: Complete the paperwork